unabridged/guides/style/README.md

   here.
 * Use `let` whenever possible to make immutable variables
 * Name all parameters in functions and enum cases
+* Use trailing closures
+* Let the compiler infer the type whenever possible

 Python
 ------